escapin/ElectionManager/README.md

 -m <path/to/manifest.json>
    Provide the election manifest file
 -p <pwdToCloseTheElection>
-   Set password to close and remove the election to <pwdToCloseTheElectio><br>
+   Set password to close and remove the election to <pwdToCloseTheElectio>.
 -s <subdomain>
    Optional: instead of using the Election Lookup String (ELS) in the URI, the election will be displayed at localhost:[port]/<subdomain> if the system run in localhost,